DominikDeffner/CulturalEvolutionWorkflow/README.md

 This repository contains the scripts to reproduce all results and plots for the workflow examples in

-***Deffner, D., Fedorova, N., Andrews, J. & McElreath, R. (submitted) Bridging theory and data: A computational workflow for cultural evolution***
+***Deffner, D., Fedorova, N., Andrews, J. & McElreath, R. (in press) Bridging theory and data: A computational workflow for cultural evolution.
+PNAS***

 ***Workflow examples***
 - Moving from DAGS to data: "DAGstoData.R" simulates synthetic data for 30 different countries based on the DAG in Fig.2b, performs a power analysis varying the amount of unexplained variation and the effect size, and computes the causal effect of changing M on D (result plots can be found in "DAGstoData_Plots" folder).